Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Girl in the Well, another one of the Long-Armed Man's victims, was pulled into a large stone well and drowned.
 One half of her body is horribly disfigured by being dragged against the stones.

-Boy Hiding, the third victim of the Long-Armed Man, was pulled into the fireplace and strangled.
+Boy Hiding, the third victim of the Long-Armed Man, was pulled into the grandfather clock and strangled.

 The Long-Armed Man is freakishly mutated, shambling around in a crouched position and then suddenly rearing up just as he attacks.